ciarareeve/BENG187/final_proposal/proposal_draft.md

 Current tools like WebSTR and STRetch are pivotal in advancing STR analysis.
 WebSTR provides a database for population-wide STR variations, supporting genomic studies by linking STR mutations to phenotypic outcomes.
 However, these tools are static and limited to human-centric datasets.
 Expanding WebSTR to include multi-species STR data and integrating STR-trait associations with SNP-based insights are critical next steps in advancing the field.
 Additionally, the development of dynamic visualization tools, such as Manhattan plots for STR GWAS, will enable researchers to identify complex genetic interactions with unprecedented accuracy.

 **Comparative Genomics and Multi-Species STR Research**
 Comparative studies of STRs across species highlight their evolutionary significance.
 Cross-species analyses reveal conserved STR loci that play fundamental roles in genome stability, adaptation, and phenotypic expression.
-These insights not only expand our understanding of STRs in evolutionary biology but also provide translational opportunities for studying human diseases.
+These insights not only expand our understanding of STRs in evolutionary biology but also provide translational opportunities for studying human diseases.<sup>9 10 11</sup>

 #### Patent / Intellectual Property Status